New Roswell Park clinic offers expert care for rare genetic condition

 Treatment requires several specialists

-Shamika began chemotherapy and radiation to shrink the large tumor, under the care of Anne Grand’Maison, MD, an expert in sarcoma medical oncology.
+Shamika began chemotherapy and radiation to shrink the large tumor.
 “I lost my hair and appetite, had a lot of nausea, and I needed to take a leave my from job,” Shamika recalls.
 “It broke my heart, but I figured it would only be temporary.”